Chronic Fatigue Syndrome Quiz

 How To Know If You Have Chronic Fatigue Syndrome

 Chronic fatigue syndrome (CFS) is a complex condition marked by extreme fatigue that lasts for a minimum of six months that can not be completely explained by another medical condition.
-CFS fatigue is characterized by worsening with physical or mental exercise (post-exertional malaise) but is not alleviated with ample rest.
+CFS fatigue is characterized as exhaustion that worsens with physical or mental exercise (post-exertional malaise) but is not alleviated with ample rest.
 Meaning, that CFS can cause everyday activities to become impossible.
 There are times when people with CFS are unable to get out of bed.

 Presently the exact cause of CFS is unidentified, although there are several working theories varying from viral infections to a chronic inflammatory response syndrome.
 It is, however, becoming more commonly accepted in the scientific community that chronic fatigue syndrome might be brought on by a combination of elements such as exposure to toxins, anesthetics, gastroenteritis, or physical or emotional trauma.
 Given the range of triggers and how they impact the immune system, CFS can have a sudden or gradual onset.